inab/disease_perception/DB/INSTALL.md

-# Install instructions of comorbidities database population program
+# Install instructions of Disease PERCEPTION database population program

 This program is written for Python 3.5 or later.
 It depends on standard libreries, plus the ones declared in [requirements.txt](requirements.txt).